-It only takes a sentence to change your life.
+It only takes one sentence to change your life.
 The best writers and thinkers are able to sum up a big thought or concept in just a few simple words.
-Delight in the following quotes that can get you up and moving and change the way you think with purposeful brevity.
+Delight in the following life-changing quotes that can get you up and moving and change the way you think with purposeful brevity.

 1. We don’t see things as they are, we see them as we are.